Pharmacy Program Outcomes

 Graduation rates

 The Harding University College of Pharmacy offers a 3.5-year professional doctor of pharmacy (Pharm.D.) degree pathway.
-The first cohort to complete this revised curriculum will graduate in December 2024.
-The following table provides a summary of on-time graduation rates for the last five graduating classes:
+The first cohort to complete this revised curriculum graduated in December 2024.
+Classes before December 2024 completed a traditional four-year curriculum.
+The following table provides a summary of on-time graduation rates for the last six graduating classes:

 Class of: % On-Time Graduation % Cohort Graduating*